wangkui0508/TipAddress/docs/spec.md

 }
 ```

 Each character contains 12 bits of payload and 3 bits of checksum.
-Mixing of payload and checksum makes it very hard to generate vanity addresses which has understandable meaning in Chinese.
+Mixing of payload and checksum makes it very hard to generate vanity addresses which are meaningful text in Chinese.

 For example, if the short id is 107074494162278, then the tip address would be "BCH礷䰱㗎肵".

-Please note that tip addresses are determined by a block chain's historical transactions.
+Please note that tip addresses are determined by a block chain's history.
 What's why we must keep the "BCH" prefix.
 On Bitcoin or Bitcoin SV, "礷䰱㗎肵" may correspond to a 20-byte P2PKH address which is different from the one on Bitcoin Cash.
 And if a P2PKH address has never occured in block chain's history, it has no corresponding tip address at all.

 How are such tip addresses used?
 If you want to get donations or tips from others, you can include your tip address in a tweet or a hash tag (something like #SupportAlice-BCH礷䰱㗎肵).
 Other people retweet your tweet or include this hash tag inside their tweets, such that more and more people can see your tip address and your story, among whom some generous persons will eventually send BCH to your tip address.